Jump to accessibility statement Skip to content

 What is an OSCE?

 An OSCE is an objective structured clinical examination.
-These are used to examine within the skills domain of our assessment strategy.
+They are used to examine within the skills domain of our assessment strategy.

 We examine OSCEs in all years of our course.
-In phase 1 (year 1 and 2), these examinations take place on site at the University.
-In phase 2 and 3 (year 3, 4 and 5), these examinations take place in our clinical partner organisations.
+In phase 1 (year 1 and 2), the examinations take place on-site at the University.
+In phase 2 and 3 (year 3, 4 and 5), the examinations take place in our clinical partner organisations.

-Station types vary from year to year of the course but can include history taking, clinical examination, prescribing and procedural skills to name a few.
-There are formative, summative and resit assessments for all year groups.
+Station types vary from year to year of the course but can include history taking, clinical examination, prescribing, and procedural skills.
+There are formative, summative, and supplementary sit assessments for all year groups.

 student sitting in a chair reading a document